-- 'Data' is recorded information.
-'Personal data' is data that relates to an individual who can be identified from it, or from it and other information a recipient has or is likely to have1 - Under the Data Protection Act 'personal data' is data about living people, but for the purposes of this guide 'personal data' includes information about identifiable dead people.
-Confidential information remains confidential after death, and relatives are in any event owed an ethical duty2 - All organisations which hold, manage or process personal data must comply with information governance procedures, practices and legislation - Personal data that are shared, are subject to the Data Protection Act (DPA) and associated codes of practice (please also refer to the Information Commissioners Office (ICO), Data Sharing Code of Practice, May 2011, https://ico.org.uk/media/for-organisations/documents/1068/data_sharing_code_of_practice.pdf) - Personal data related to health are likely to be private and confidential under the law of informational privacy.
-It is safer and easier to treat all health personal information as private and confidential.
-There has to be a legal basis for using or disclosing it - HQIP needs to assure itself at all times that an appropriate legal basis exists to support all of the flows of confidential personal information for which it is data controller
+- 'Data' are recorded information.
+'Personal data' are data that relate to an individual who can be identified from it, or from it and other information a recipient has or is likely to have - Under the Data Protection Act 'personal data' are data about living people, but for the purposes of this guide 'personal data' include information about deceased individuals who can be identified.
+Confidential information remains confidential after death, and relatives are in any event owed an ethical duty - All organisations that hold, manage or process personal data must comply with information governance procedures, practices and legislation - Personal data that are shared, are subject to the Data Protection Act (DPA) and associated codes of practice (please also refer to the Information Commissioners Office (ICO), Data Sharing Code of Practice, May 2011, www.ico.org.uk/media/for-organisations/documents/1068/data\sharing\code\of\practice.pdf - Personal data related to health are likely to be private and confidential under the law of informational privacy.
+It is safer and easier to treat all health personal